RickSlick3/odin-recipes/README.md

-# Odin Recipies:
+# Odin Recipes:

-This is a project full of bare html webpages that will guide a user to various recipies that may fill their desires.
+This is a project full of bare html webpages that will guide a user to various recipes that may fill their desires.
 I hope your eyes aren't bigger than your stomaches this time!

 # Learning Objectives